mhuertascompany/EDE19/tutorials/sizes_probability/Readme.md

-Galaxy Sizes with TF probability
+Galaxy Sizes with TF probability.
+Open notebook in Playground Mode and follow instructions.
+Have fun!